Secure Messaging (General FAQs)

 How can I access Secure Messaging?

 You may access Secure Messaging through your My HealtheVet account anywhere there is a computer with Internet access.
-The location of the Secure Messaging tab appears as a main navigation tab.
-You will:
+To access Secure Messaging, log in to your My HealtheVet Premium account

 Can Secure Messaging be used for medical emergencies?